TorsteinAndvik/Programming-in-Haskell/Chapter 4/exercises.md

         | otherwise = True
 ```

+## Exercise 5

-## 5. Without using any other library functions or operators, show how the meaning of the following pattern matching definition for logical conjunction && can be formalised using conditional expressions.
+Without using any other library functions or operators, show how the meaning of the following pattern matching definition for logical conjunction && can be formalised using conditional expressions.
 Hint: use two nested conditional expressions

 ```haskell
 -- Logical conjunction definition with pattern matching